Our thanks to Ben Ludolphy who has kindly sent in details and pictures of an interesting DOHC conversion for the early Jawa-ESO 2 Valve motors

 This GMT was made in 1974 by the father of Harald Mossmer, the well known builder of the HMT Iceracing-machines.
 The letters GMT stands for George Mossmer Trauchau.

-This GMT engine was mounted into a grasstrack sidecar frame at an angle of 45 degrees, the frame itself being of a home built cinstruction.
-George Mossmer, who was born 13-01-1941, was himself a very active rider from 1967 till 1976 and he custom built no less than thirteen varying grasstrack sidecaroutfits.
+This GMT engine was mounted into a grasstrack sidecar frame at an angle of 45 degrees, the frame itself being of a home built construction.
+George Mossmer, who was born 13-01-1941, was himself a very active rider from 1967 till 1976 and he custom built no less than thirteen varying grasstrack sidecar outfits.

-A most intersesting motor, and one which resulted in a happy ending.
+A most interesting motor, and one which resulted in a happy ending.
 Our thanks to all concerned in adding yet another rare motor to the Workshop Pages.